Chris Jericho: Television

 Jericho was a contributor to the VH1 pop culture shows Best Week Ever, I Love the '80s, and VH1's top 100 artists.

 Jericho also hosted the five-part, five-hour VH1 special 100 Most Shocking Music Moments, an update of the original special 100 Most Shocking Moments in Rock N' Roll first hosted by Mark McGrath of Sugar Ray.

 On July 12, 2006, he made an appearance on G4's Attack of the Show!; he made a second appearance on August 21, 2009.
 In May 2006, Jericho appeared on VH1's 40 Greatest Metal Songs and Heavy: The Story of Metal as a commentator.

 He was one of eight celebrities in the 2006 Fox Television singing reality show Celebrity Duets, produced by Simon Cowell, and was the first contestant eliminated.
 Jericho worked at a McDonald's to show off his skills while prepping for the show.

 Jericho hosted his own reality show in 2008 titled Redemption Song, in which 11 women tried their hand at getting into the music scene.
 It was shown on Fuse TV.

 He guest starred as Billy "The Body Bag" Cobb in "Xero Control", an episode of the Disney XD 2009 original series Aaron Stone.

 He hosted VH1's 100 Most Shocking Music Moments, which began airing in December 2009.
 In June 2010, Jericho was named the host of the ABC prime-time game show Downfall.

 On March 1, 2011, Chris Jericho was named one of the contestants on the 2011 lineup of Dancing with the Stars.
 His partner was two-time champion Cheryl Burke.
 This led to a wave of publicity, including an interview with Jay Leno.
 On April 26, Jericho was the fifth contestant eliminated on the show.

 On May 5, Jericho made his third appearance as a guest on Attack of the Show! where he depicted Thor.
-He promoted Undisputed and hosted the Revolver Golden Gods Awards on May 28 on VH1 Classic.
 On January 17, 2012, Jericho made his fourth appearance on Attack of the Show! in a segment called "Twitter Twister" where he portrayed a character called "The Twistercutioner" and read tweets as instructions for a game of Twister between Kevin and Candace.
-Jericho hosted the UK's Metal Hammer Golden Gods Awards in 2012 and 2017.

 On February 26, 2013, Jericho began hosting a robot combat competition program on SyFy titled Robot Combat League the series ended on April 23, 2015.

 In 2022, Jericho competed in season eight of The Masked Singer as "Bride" which resembles a dragon-like Kaiju in a wedding dress.
 After besting George Foreman as "Venus Fly Trap" and George Clinton as "Gopher" on "Hall of Fame Night", he was eliminated on "Comedy Roast Night" alongside Adam Carolla as "Avocado".